 After a valid word is used, its definition appears on-screen.
 I liked this feature as it let me discover the meaning of words that I’ve used simply because I’ve seen them before.
-However, the dictionary has some unexpected quirky entries.
-Wherever possible, the dictionary uses a verb form of each word, even when the verb is obscure and rarely used.
+However, the dictionary has some unexpected quirks.
+Wherever possible, the dictionary uses a verb form of each word, even when the verb is obscure or rarely used.
 For example, the word DEVIL is defined as “[Verb] – to prepare a food with pungent seasoning“.
 I’ve heard of “devilled” foods before, but I’ve never seen anyone use “devil” as a verb.
 Similarly, GEEK is included, but under its historical meaning of “a circus performer“.
 (I’m a language nerd who likes seeing how words have changed in meaning over time, so this feature was a bonus for me.)

 While I doubt that LQRs verbal challenge is enough to class it as edutainment, it definitely feels like it could be “accidentally educational” for fans, in the same vein as Kerbal Space Program and Portal 2.

 Like many great puzzle games, LQR focuses on executing a small set of concepts and mechanics effectively.
 Although the core gameplay idea doesn’t fundamentally change throughout its 40 levels, the game does get more complex, while both the puzzles and your abilities get more varied.